What are the highest scoring Premier League games? We look back at every match to have seen at least 10 goals scored in the competition.

 United ran riot, winning 8-2 in front of the Old Trafford faithful with Wayne Rooney grabbing a hat-trick and midfielder Ashley Young adding a brace with his first two goals for the club.

-This result saw Arsenal suffer their heaviest league defeat since 1927 when they lost 7-0 to West Ham United, while it was the first time that they’d conceded eight goals in a match since 1896 against Loughborough in the second tier.
+This result saw Arsenal suffer their heaviest league defeat since 1927 when they lost 7-0 to West Ham United, while it was the first time they’d conceded eight goals in a match since 1896 against Loughborough in the second tier.

 Manchester United had a taste of their own medicine just 56 days later, losing 6-1 at home to rivals Man City in their own stadium.